AB-653

 • Requires talent agents, managers, and coaches working with minors to report suspected child abuse.

-• Expands child protection in the entertainment industry by adding new categories of mandated reporters.
+• Expands child protection in the entertainment industry through mandatory abuse reporting.

 Summary